comit/sonoff-bridge/Sonoff-T1-UK-and-T1-EU.md

 The Sonoff T1 UK with 1 to 3 gang dated 2017-6-18 is fully supported by Tasmota starting with version 5.6.1.

-Newer versions of the hardware are currently not supported.
+Newer versions of the hardware may or may not work as has been noted in issue #1424 below.

 ## Sonoff T1 EU